0x1010-dev/ssh-tunnels/README.md

-# SSH Tunneling
+# SSH Tunnels

-_SSH Tunneling_ is a Raycast extension to monitor, start, and stop SSH tunnels.
+_SSH Tunnels is a Raycast extension to monitor, start, and stop SSH tunnels.